MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-manufacturing.md

 - The shop floor supervisor can adjust the operational plan.
 - Workers can access time and attendance for clock-in and clock-out on the edge, to ensure correct worker pay calculation.

-This topic describes how manufacturing execution workloads work with cloud and edge scale units.
+This article describes how manufacturing execution workloads work with cloud and edge scale units.

 ## The manufacturing lifecycle